 Where to Find the Best Pub Food in London

 So how do you start to decide on where to find the best food in London?
 It’s certainly not an easy task!
-Therefore, if you are a foodie on a trip to the capital, we recommend narrowing down your choices based on whereabouts your visiting.
+Therefore, if you are a foodie on a trip to the capital, we recommend our London food tours or checking out the pubs close to your accommodation.
 Although, if you’re literally looking for some food for thought, then let’s help you get started: